 Don't let the simple and harmless sounding name, "Habitual Cough" from 1694 fool you.

-Habit Cough is vicious and relentless, leaving families confused, hopeless, helpless, traumatized and forsaken.
+Habit Cough is vicious and relentless, daytime only dry cough, leaving families confused, hopeless, helpless, traumatized and forsaken.
 (Until now, as hundreds of children and adults around the world shout in their own language, "... thanks Dr. Weinberger!")

-From 1694, what it states is "habitual cough, which often continues after the first Cough, which was caused by the Cold, is gone," - This is also very similar to Dr. Weinberger's modern diagnosis of Habit Cough.
+From 1694, what it states is "[daytime] habitual cough, which often continues after the first Cough, which was caused by the Cold, is gone," - This is also very similar to Dr. Weinberger's modern diagnosis of daytime Habit Cough.
 The only thing missing was his "... absence of cough when the child [or adult] was sleeping."
 Dr. Weinberger nailed this part for an perfect diagnosis criteria.

-The acute or chronic, repetitive, barking cough, known as "Habit Cough" is quite vicious and insidious.
+The acute or chronic, repetitive, barking, daytime cough, known as "Habit Cough" is quite vicious and insidious.
 It is a dry, acute or chronic, barking, horror cough that has no reason to start and no way to stop, until its permanent cure now.

-Cure the dry repetitive cough and mitigate and contain cough aerosol transmission of virus (like Coronavirus COVID-19 and influenza) and disease
+Cure the dry repetitive daytime dry cough and mitigate and contain cough aerosol transmission of virus (influenza) and disease

 Some respondents are/were smokers, firefighters, volcano plume survivors or 3 year old children from large cities or farms in countries around the world.

-Most respondents report a "bad" time of the day, mostly at night.
+Most respondents report a "bad" time of the day, mostly in the evening.

-Most respondents stated that they were misdiagnosed on a continual basis as their lingering cough went from acute to chronic and onward.
+Most respondents stated that they were misdiagnosed on a continual basis as their lingering, daytime, dry cough went from acute to chronic and onward.
 Note: For other types of acute and chronic cough, there are brilliant and spot on diagnoses with terrific cough research.

-The diagnosis for children and adults with acute or chronic refractory dry cough as Habit Cough is below.
+The diagnosis for children and adults with acute or chronic, refractory, daytime, dry cough as Habit Cough is below.
 Once diagnosed, the peer reviewed and published cure is simple and 100% effective.
 Consult with your doctor.

 The Weinberger Procedure, by proxy is the first EVER permanent cure for "the common cough", both acute and chronic, in medical history, when diagnosed as Habit Cough.